Onboarding Process

 7. Connect the Integration building block to the End building block.

-8. Drag and drop a Generate Webflow building block and configure it.
+8. Drag and drop a Generate Webflow building block and configure its properties.

 9. Connect the Condition building block to the Generate Webflow building block (True).